-So, if you are in a second (or third or more) marriage, contact me for a Family Wealth Planning Session so we can look together at everything you own, and everyone you love, and what would happen to all of it, when something happens to you.
+So, if you are in a second (or third or more) marriage, contact me for a Family Estate Planning Session so we can look together at everything you own, and everyone you love, and what would happen to all of it, when something happens to you.
 Then, you can get informed, educated, and empowered to make the right planning decisions for the people you love.

 I know you are busy so I promise to make the process as simple and easy for you as possible.
 Click here to see just how easy it can be.

 If you're interested but have questions, you can go online and schedule a 20-minute free phone consultation.

 If you're ready to jump right in, you can call 810-515-8888 to schedule a Family Estate Planning Session.

 The transmission and receipt of information contained on this Web site, in whole or in part, or communication with McRee Law, PLLC, via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between us and any recipient.
 You should not send us any confidential information in response to this webpage.
 Such responses will not create a lawyer-client relationship, and whatever you disclose to us will not be privileged or confidential unless we have agreed to act as your legal counsel and you have executed a written engagement agreement with McRee Law, PLLC.
 The material on this website may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this site to the fullest extent permitted by law.
 Do not act or refrain from acting upon this information without seeking professional legal counsel.
 This website is for informational purposes only.